auth0/auth0-cordova-oidc-sample/01-Login/README.md

 ### Getting Started

-Please clone and configure the `.env.example` into `.env`.
+Please clone and configure the `env.example.js` into `env.js`.
 Then run the following commands to build the javascript project, prepare the cordova plugins and finally launch it on ios simulator.

 ```bash